 - 60 Alternative Jobs to Being a Lawyer from Law Crossing.

-- The American Bar Association’s advice for tackling an alternative career.
+- The American Bar Association’s advice for tackling an alternative career, as well as their career center’s 2017 video about career changes and alternative tracks for lawyers.

 - University of Toledo’s list of resources for nontraditional law careers options.